At Tub to Table, we are all about gardening in the Great Indoors. Here we’ll show you how to build your own indoor garden in 6 broad steps…

 Unlike many indoor gardens which are grown hydroponically, I set out to build an old-fashioned, indoor, soil garden.
 I wanted to get my hands dirty, and do the kind of gardening that I knew and loved.
 I just wanted to do it inside, where I could keep the frost out.
 We live at high altitude (about 8000 feet, in the shadow of a mountain) and our outside gardening seasoning never seems to be longer than a disappointing month and a half.
 So, I took matters into my own hands and carved out a garden where the temperature is always perfect and the sun always shines.
 Except the one or two days a year, maybe, when the power goes out.

-Over the last 5 years, we’ve grown everything in here from asters to zinnia, eggplants to zucchini.
+Since 2016, we’ve grown everything in here from asters to zinnia, eggplants to zucchini.
 Some plants do really well in the artificial environment.
 Like cinnamon basil, and tomatoes.
 But others do not.
 We are always trialing and testing new varieties of vegetables and flowers to see what thrives.
 We’ve met with a lot of challenges along the way.
 Like how do you get tomatoes and eggplants to fruit, when there are no bees to pollinate the flowers?
 Or, why won’t onions bulb when the day-length is constant, forever?
 The Tub Garden has evolved constantly through the years as we’ve learned to improve our methods, but we’ve also made some disastrous mistakes along the way.

 So we thought it would be helpful to share some of our hard earned “wisdom”.
 Here you’ll find a very basic introduction to our Tub Garden, and how to build an indoor garden of your own, in 6 broad steps.